Arena Theatre Company: 1996-1970

 Arena Theatre Company began in 1966 when founder Naomi Marks, despondent by the lack of appropriate children's theatre, travelled overseas to "find out what was happening for children in the rest of the world".
 She was particularly impressed by the work of The Theatre Centre in London, and brought back The Crossroads by Brian Way to perform in Australia.
 Along with Elaine Clark, Robin Ramsay and Anne Sutherland, they created the Toorak Players Children's Theatre and performed The Crossroads on 18 May 1966 at the Mackenzie Theatre attached to the Toorak Presbyterian Church.

 In June 1968, the Toorak Players Children's Theatre became known as Children's Arena Theatre as the team formed the professional theatre company.

 Marks was very insistent in these early days that Children's Arena Theatre plays be educational as well as entertaining as she noted "I don't want the cast to go to the schools, leave after the performances and then be forgotten.
-It should not be a wasted few houses and purely entertainment for the children.
+It should not be a wasted few hours and purely entertainment for the children.
 I want them to become involved.
 I want drama to become part of the junior school curriculum....just so long as they benefit from it.
 Drama develops a child...drama can bring so much life to schooling.